A Sequence Construction of Cyclic Codes over Finite Fields: Abstract

 \section{Abstract}

-Due to their efficient encoding and decoding algorithms, cyclic codes, a subclass of linear codes, have applications in communication systems, consumer electronics, and data storage systems.
-There are several approaches to constructing all cyclic codes over finite fields, including the generator matrix approach, the generator polynomial approach, and the generating idempotent approach.
+Cyclic codes over finite fields are widely implemented in data storage systems, communication systems, and consumer electronics, as they have very efficient encoding and decoding algorithms.
+They are also important in theory, as they are closely connected to several areas in mathematics.
+There are a few fundamental ways of constructing all cyclic codes over finite fields, including the generator matrix approach, the generator polynomial approach, the generating idempotent approach, and the $q$-polynomial approach.
 Another one is a sequence approach, which has been intensively investigated in the past decade.
-The objective of this paper is to survey the progress in this direction in the past decade.
-Many open problems are also presented in this paper.
+The objective of this paper is to survey the progress in the past decade in this direction.